Fibre quality: the strength of our reputation

 * Base grade

-Leaf: Also known as ‘trash’, is a measure of the amount of leaf material remaining in the cotton sample.
-The amount of trash present in a bale of cotton is affected by the variety, harvesting methods and conditions and whist the gin removes most of the trash, some remains in the sample which is removed in the spinning process resulting in a reduction in lint yield and increases cost.
+Leaf: Also known as ‘trash’ is a measure of the amount of leaf material remaining in the cotton sample.
+The amount of trash present in a bale of cotton is affected by the variety, harvesting method and conditions, and whist the gin removes the majority of trash, some will remain in the sample which will be removed during the spinning process resulting in a reduction in lint yield and increased cost.
 Hence, cotton with high levels of trash attracts a discount.
 Leaf grades range from 1 (lowest amount of trash) to 7 (highest amount of trash).

 Upland length conversation chart: